 - Limit cheese to one time per day.

-And while it's great to be committed to eating well, keep everything in perspective, and don't berate yourself if you veer off course for a meal or two. "[If] you fall off your plan, get right back on the next time you eat," Shapiro said.
+And while it's great to be committed to eating well, keep everything in perspective.
+Don't berate yourself if you veer off course for a meal or two. "[If] you fall off your plan, get right back on the next time you eat," Shapiro said.
 "Consistency is what moves the needle, not one mistake."

 Now that we've got nutrition covered, let's talk workouts.
-A combination of HIIT cardio exercises and strength training is the most effective fitness regimen to lose body fat.
+Even if you only do exercises that target your stomach muscles, you can't spot-reduce fat.
+A combination of HIIT cardio exercises and strength training is the most effective fitness regimen to lose body fat all around.
 Lambert recommended strength training three to five times per week. "[It] improves body composition and metabolic function, [which] speeds up the metabolism," she explained.
 Lambert said to integrate cardio workouts into your routine in order to increase your caloric deficit.